mitodl/ocw_oer_export/README.md

 # OCW OER Export

-This is a demonstration project for showing how to use MIT Open API.
-Specifically, this project extracts MIT OpenCourseWare courses' data and creates a CSV file to be exported to OER Commons [according to their requirements](https://help.oercommons.org/support/solutions/articles/42000046853-import-resources-with-the-bulk-import-template).
+This demonstration project showcases how to utilize the MIT Open API.
+It specifically focuses on extracting MIT OpenCourseWare courses' metadata and creating a CSV file for export to OER Commons, aligning with their specific [requirements](https://help.oercommons.org/support/solutions/articles/42000046853-import-resources-with-the-bulk-import-template).

 **SECTIONS**